 CHANGING OF THE GUARD // If you want to see the changing of the guard, it leaves St James’s Palace at 10:43 am and marches up The Mall to Buckingham Palace on Monday, Wednesday, Friday, and Sunday.

-After Horse Guards Parade, head to the Churchill War Rooms, the underground operation centre used by Winston Churchill to direct the Second World War.
+After Horse Guards Parade, we highly recommend Churchill War Rooms, the underground operation centre used by Winston Churchill to direct the Second World War.

 The maze of rooms in the secret bunker provides a fascinating insight into what it would have been like to live and work beneath the streets of London during the war.